Predicting electromagnetic counterparts using low-latency, gravitational-wave data products: Dynamical and disc wind ejecta from templates

 with $m_2^{\rm bar}$, $C_2$, $\eta = \frac{m_1 m_2}{m_1 + m_2}$, and $r_\mathrm{ISCO}$ being the baryonic mass of the neutron star, the compactness of the neutron star, the reduced mass, and the innermost stable circular orbit.
 The coefficients are $\alpha = 0.4064$, $\beta = 0.1388$, $\gamma = 0.2551$, and $\delta = 1.7612$.
 The mass of the dynamical ejecta is calculated from~\cite{Kruger:2020gig}

 In this formula, $m_1$ is the mass of the black hole and the fitting coefficients are $a_1 = 0.007116 $, $a_2 = 0.001436$, $a_4 = -0.02762$, $n_1 = 0.8636$ and $n_2 = 1.6840$.

 The dependence of mass ejected with the various parameters is illustrated in Figure~\ref{fig:nsbh_ejected}.
 One can easily observe that the higher the effective spin, the higher the mass ejecta.
-At very high inverse mass ratios, for a constant $m_2$, the neutron star is swallowed by the black hole before being disrupted; cf.~\cite{Shibata:2011jka,Foucart:2020ats} and references therein for a detailed description.
+At very high inverse mass ratios, for a constant $m_2$, the neutron star is swallowed by the black hole before being disrupted; cf.~\cite{Shibata:2011jka,Foucart:2020ats} and references therein for a detailed description.~\cite{Kawaguchi:2016ana} proposes similar ejecta fits for the dynamical ejecta.
+A comparison between those predicted dynamical ejecta and our choice of $M^{\rm dyn}$ is equally proposed in Figure~\ref{fig:nsbh_ejected}.

 We also compute the velocity of the ejecta.
 Following \cite{Kawaguchi:2016ana}: $v_{\rm ej} = \alpha\frac{m_1}{m_2} + \beta$ with $\alpha = 0.01533$ and $\beta = 0.1907$.
 The result in this formula is expressed in units of the speed of light.